 Pro: Hong Chau (+8pts)

-When Paul (Matt Damon) first met Ngoc Lan Tran (Hong Chau), I thought she would be a lazy, stereotypical character.
-I was then very pleasantly surprised by the character’s story and the actress in the role.
-Ngoc a naturally sympathetic story.
-It is one that Paul connected with, and I certainly sympathized with it.
-However, Hong Chau’s performance was what really put this character over.
-She nailed the comedy, and absolutely crushed the drama.
-Hong Chau’s layered performance was captivating in a movie that mostly fell flat in other areas.
-She gave this movie depth, she gave this movie heart, she made me laugh, and was without a doubt the best part of this movie.
+When Paul first met Ngoc Lan Tran, I thought she would be a stereotypical character, and I ended up being very pleasantly surprised by both the character’s story and the actress in the role.
+Ngoc had a naturally sympathetic story.
+It was one that Paul connected with, and it was one that I sympathized with it.
+Hong Chau’s performance was what really put this character over for me.
+She nailed the comedy, and she absolutely crushed the drama.
+Hong Chau’s performance was captivating in a movie that mostly fell flat in other areas.
+She gave this movie depth, she gave this movie heart, she made me laugh, and she was without a doubt the best part of this movie.

 Con: The Third Story (-6pts)